astromerik/milestone3/README.md

 The login page is simple with two options.
 Either the user have an account and can use the login function.
 If the user does not have an accout the option of register is presented.
 If the user click the option to register an account the user will be presented with a page similar to the login page.
-When registration is complete, the user will be redirected to the loginpage.
+When registration is complete, the user will be redirected to the login page.
+Error messages in form of JavaScript alerts will be presented if the user tries to log in with non existing credentials, an existing username but with a non matching password or register an account with an already existing username.

 ### Profile / My keyboards